3 Phase to Single Phase Power Supply:

 06. Single Phase Motor:

 A Single-Phase Motor is an Electrically-Powered Rotary Machine That Can Turn Electric Energy into Mechanical Energy.
 It Works by Using a Single-Phase Power Supply.
 Single-phase Motors Are Used in Equipment And Machines That Are Smaller in Size And Require Lower Horsepower.
 This Includes Equipment Such As Refrigerators, Pumps, Compressors, Fans, and Portable Drills.
-Single-Phase Motors Have a Similar Construction to The Three-Phase Motor, Including an AC Winding That is Placed on The Stator And Short-Circuited Conductors That are Placed in a Cylindrical Rotor.
+Single-phase motors Have a Similar Construction to The 3-phase Motor, Including an AC Winding That is Placed on The Stator And Short-Circuited Conductors That are Placed in a Cylindrical Rotor.

 Thank You for visiting the website.
 Keep visiting for more Updates.